Yutong Faucets Aquafaucet • BWE • DFI • Greenspring Review & Rating Updated: 11/27/23

 The requirement ensures that buyers, plumbing contractors, and local building code officials can easily determine whether a faucet is certified.
 Without the model number, it is difficult and sometimes impossible to tell whether a faucet is certified.
 The safest course where the faucet cannot be positively shown to be certified is to move on to another faucet.

 Because of the high lead content in brass used by Chinese manufacturers to make faucets for the Chinese home market, it is very important that any faucet you buy is certified lead-free to North American standards.
 (See the sidebar Lead in Chinese Faucets for more information.)

-Faucets made in China comparable to BWE in price and quality, but not necessarily in design, include
+Certified faucets made in China comparable to Yutong brands in price and quality, but not necessarily in design, include

-For a little-used guest bath, a BWE faucet from the list of certified faucets is a reasonable value, notwithstanding the lack of a written warranty.
-At less than $100 in most instances, the price is certainly right.
+For a little-used guest bath, a BWE faucet from the list of BWE's certified faucets migh be a reasonable value provided the risk of the lack of a written warranty is acceptable to you.
+At less than $130 in most instances, the price is certainly right.
 However, in a well-used master or main bath, the lack of a warranty is an issue.
 We would wait until the written warranty is available to see exactly what kind of post-sale protection the company offers and for how long.

-You are the one that will pay any fines, assume the cost of replacing the faucet with a legal product, and be subject to any other (including criminal) penalties imposed by the laws of your State or Province, not BWE which is in China and out of the reach of most local law enforcement.
+You are the one that will pay any fines, assume the cost of replacing the faucet with a legal product, and be subject to any other (including criminal) penalties imposed by the laws of your State or Province, not Yutong Technology Co. which is in China and out of the reach of most local law enforcement.

 We are continuing to research the company.
-If you have experience with BWE, Aquafaucet, Beatifaucets, DFI, Greenspring, Rozinsanitary, or Homevacious faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with a Yutong brand: BWE, Aquafaucet, DFI, or Greenspring, faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.